sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Added some thoughts as to how one might [configure a web server](web-server-config.md) for ESNI, for discussion before we start coding stuff up.

 - Next up will be to really do the re-try stuff if a client gets back a real ESNIKeys in-band.
   But, I need to check out HRR a bit first I guess so see how that's handled as it has some similarities.